AkaiTobira/Shingeki-no-Danjon---Remaster/README.md

 Current work status : Casualy updated

-Currently playable  : Unhandled Error Remaining(1) - Nope
+Currently playable status : Alpha, i expect bugs to be found

 Since there is no portable version it's need to be played from Godot editor.
+After loading to editor press F5.

 Require : Godot Engine https://godotengine.org/download/windows